Five Oklahoma City officers charged in fatal shooting of 15-year-old boy

-Rodriguez died of 13 gunshot wounds, according to a probable cause affidavit from the Oklahoma County District Attorney’s Office, and the officers are accused of unnecessarily shooting at him after they simultaneously gave the teen varying commands.
-Police say the boy was initially armed, but Rodriguez’s family and the district attorney contend that he complied with officers to drop his weapon and was unarmed when they started shooting.
+Stavian died of 13 gunshot wounds, according to a probable cause affidavit from the Oklahoma County district attorney’s office, and the officers are accused of unnecessarily shooting at him after they simultaneously gave the teen varying commands.
+Police say the boy was initially armed, but Stavian’s family and the district attorney contend that he complied with officers to drop his weapon and was unarmed when they started shooting.

 All five officers are on paid administrative leave, Oklahoma City Police Capt.
 Dan Stewart said in a news release to The Washington Post.
 If convicted, the officers, all of whom each have less than six years of experience, face at least four years in prison and could face up to a life sentence.
 A sixth officer, Sarah Carli, was not charged because she fired a less-lethal weapon, police said.

-The charges handed down from the teen’s death offers the latest instance in the United States in which multiple officers face murder or manslaughter charges in a fatal police-related shooting.
+The charges handed down from the teen’s death offer the latest instance in the United States in which multiple officers face murder or manslaughter charges in a fatal police-related shooting.
 In the trial of Derek Chauvin, the former Minneapolis police officer charged in the death of George Floyd faces multiple murder and manslaughter charges, while the three other officers involved also face murder charges.
 In Oklahoma City, it’s the second time in as many weeks that a police officer has been charged with first-degree manslaughter in a fatal shooting.

 Yet it remains rare for several officers to face charges in these fatal shootings.
 As The Post reported last year, 110 nonfederal law enforcement officers have been charged with either murder or manslaughter for shooting someone on duty since 2005, according to Philip M. Stinson, a criminologist at Bowling Green State University in Ohio who tracks such cases.
 Of those cases tracked by Stinson, nearly half of them ended in acquittals or dismissals.

 On Nov.
 23, 2020, police responded to an armed robbery call at the Okie Gas Express south of downtown Oklahoma City at around 7 p.m.
-It was the second time Rodriguez was in the gas station that day, police say, as he and an accomplice, 17-year-old Wyatt Cheatham, had previously loaded multiple packs of cigarettes into a backpack.
-After the store clerk had exited through the gas station’s drive-through window and locked Rodriguez inside, the teen was given several different commands from police to exit the store, according to the affidavit.
+It was the second time Stavian was in the gas station that day, police say, as he and an accomplice, 17-year-old Wyatt Cheatham, had previously loaded multiple packs of cigarettes into a backpack.
+After the store clerk had left through the gas station’s drive-through window and locked Stavian inside, the teen was given several different commands from police to exit the store, according to the affidavit.

-Released surveillance footage shows that Rodriguez exited the store through the drive-through window with his arms raised before dropping his gun.
+Released surveillance footage shows that Stavian left the store through the drive-through window with his arms raised before dropping his gun.
 Body-cam video of the five officers released Wednesday shows police barking orders that were difficult to understand as they yelled over each other.
-None of the officers’ body-cam footage offers a clear view of the events beforehand or a visual of Rodriguez.
+None of the officers’ body-cam footage offers a clear view of the events beforehand or a visual of Stavian.

 “Show us your hands, sir,” one of the officers said to him over the loud speaker.
 “Nobody has to get hurt.”

-Then, officers began yelling different things at the 15-year-old — “Hands!”
+Then officers began yelling different things at the 15-year-old — “Hands!”
 “Face down!
 On the ground!”
 “Drop it!”
-As Rodriguez appeared to have his hands in his pockets, Carli fired a nonlethal round that struck the teen, according to the district attorney.
-Almost immediately, the five officers — Sears, 30, Barton, 33, Adams, 28, Skuta, 34, and Pemberton, 31 — began firing a barrage of lethal rounds that hit him numerous times in just three seconds.
-Investigators found that Rodriguez had no other weapons on him at the time.
+As Stavian appeared to have his hands in his pockets, Carli fired a nonlethal round that struck the teen, according to the district attorney.
+Almost immediately, the five officers — Sears, 30, Barton, 33, Adams, 28, Skuta, 34, and Pemberton, 31 — began firing a barrage of lethal rounds that hit him numerous times in three seconds.
+Investigators found that Stavian had no other weapons on him at the time.

 “A cellphone was recovered from the left rear pocket he had his hand in at the time he was shot,” the affidavit said.

-On the body-cam video, Rodriguez is heard wincing in pain as officers yelled at the motionless teen to show his hands.
+On the body-cam video, Stavian is heard wincing in pain as officers yelled at the motionless teen to show his hands.
 At least one of the officers, Skuta, assessed what had happened and repeatedly muttered one word: “Dammit.”

 ‘I think it’s a cap gun,’ the police officer said.
 He opened fire on an eighth-grader moments later.